 Barry’s Amusements, once unquestionably Portrush’s most famous attraction, opened in 1925 and was the largest amusement park in Northern Ireland until it closed almost 100 years later.
 In 2022 it was purchased by the Curry family and reopened as Curry’s Fun Park.

-Situated in an ideal location in the middle of the town, it opens from April to October until 10pm every night and is a brilliant day out for children of all ages!
+Ideally situated in the heart of the town, it opens from April to October until 10pm every night and is a brilliant day out for children of all ages!
 Amenities include tame carousels, scary rollercoasters and bumper cars known as the drifting dodgems.
+The park remains open at the weekends during the Autumn months, before closing for the Winter.

 Carrick-A-Rede rope bridge near Ballintoy in County Antrim, on a clear sunny day